 All new NLEs will attend a free induction workshop.
 You will also be invited to join local leadership groups where you can share experiences and advice.

-If you have an interest in challenging yourself further, you can offer extra support to schools, including:
+As an NLE you can offer extra support to schools, including: